StephanieMurphy/frostyloot/README.md

 # Simple usage example

+First, clone this repo, then cd into the directory containing the code.

-One simply runs the python file from the same directory containing the loot\_list.csv file and the img directory.
+One simply runs the python file therein.

 > python frosty_loot.py